LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0505_Manage_Public_IP_Addresses.md

 In this exercise, you will act as users who signs up for the offer you created in the first exercise, creates a new subscription, and creates public IP address resources in that subscription.
 The exercise consists of the following tasks:

 1. Sign up for the offer (as a user)
-1. Connect to Azure Stack Hub user Azure Resource Manager endpoint (as a user)
-1. Create IP address resources (as a user)
+1. Create an IP address resource (as a user)

 #### Task 1: Sign up for the offer (as a user)